Audi A3 Common Problems and Solutions

 Problem:

-It’s becoming more difficult to move between 1st and 2nd gears, and the gear stick feels stiff.
+It’s becoming more difficult to shift between 1st and 2nd gears, and the gear lever feels stiff.

 Solution:

-Only affecting those A3s with a six-speed manual gearbox, the problem here is that you have a gearbox synchromesh fault.
-Having a professional install this for you can be very expensive, but you can find a low-cost replacement easily on our parts page, and it’s easier to replace yourself than you might think.
+This issue affects only those A3s with a six-speed manual gearbox, caused by a gearbox synchromesh fault.
+Having a professional install it can be very costly, but you can easily find a low-cost replacement on our parts page, and replacing it yourself is actually simpler than you might think.

 Difficulty level